 Exceptions may apply depending on your type of housing and tenancy.
 If the landlord fails to make repairs, you still must pay rent.
-Your obligation to pay rent is independent of the landlord's duty to make repairs.
+Your obligation to pay rent does not depend on the landlord's duty to make repairs.

 If you repair and deduct, the landlord may be able to evict you.
-However, some local ordinances permit the tenant to repair and deduct and will protect them from eviction, if the repair and deduct were properly undertaken.
-You should check your local ordinance, if applicable, to determine your rights as a tenant.
+However, some local laws permit the tenant to repair and deduct and will protect them from eviction, if the repair and deduction were properly undertaken.
+You should check your local laws to find out about your rights as a tenant.

 Under certain circumstances, even where there is no ordinance, judges will not evict a tenant who repairs and deducts the cost from the rent.
-It depends on the seriousness of the problem or if a lease requires the landlord to repair and the landlord does not make repairs.
+It depends on how serious the problem is or if a lease requires the landlord to repair and the landlord does not make repairs.